FileSaveAs

 Safety Camera Databases

-You have two main options for a UK database:
+You have three main options for a UK database:

 1. Subscribe to TomTom's own traffic camera database.
 Subscription costs €29.95 a year, which covers you for 10 European countries.
 Subscribe via http://www.tomtom.com/plus/ or get a GPS subscription card.